Veterinary Assistant

 Vet Assistant Salary

 If you are concerned about salary–and who isn’t–vet assistants earn a salary on par with many other careers that do not require a degree.
-Bank tellers, preschool teachers, receptionists, and vet assistants all earn an average salary in the mid-$30,000 range.
+Preschool teachers, receptionists, bank tellers and vet assistants all earn an average salary in the mid-$30,000 range.

 How to Become a Veterinary Assistant

 As indicated, a high school diploma or equivalency is all that is required by most employers.
-You can be hired as a vet assistant and get on-the-job training.
+You Technically, you can be hired as a vet assistant and get on-the-job training.

-In all honesty, however, it takes a good bit of luck to land a vet assistant job without any more experience or credentials than a high school degree.
-So many people want to work with animals that you’ll be up against job candidates with animal care experience or a veterinary assistant certificate.
+In reality, however, it takes a good bit of luck to land a vet assistant job without any more experience or credentials than a high school degree.
+So many people want to work with animals that you’ll be up against job candidates with animal care experience or earn a veterinary assistant certificate.

 • How to safely restrain animals so they can receive care